The code for this benchmark can be found at https://github.com/duckdblabs/db-benchmark and has been forked from https://github.com/h2oai/db-benchmark.

 GPU GB | None |

 We limit the scope to what can be achieved on a single machine.
 Laptop size memory (8GB) and server size memory (250GB) are in scope.
 Out-of-memory using local disk such as NVMe is in scope.
 Multi-node systems such as Spark running in single machine mode is in scope, too.
 Machines are getting bigger: EC2 X1 has 2TB RAM and 1TB NVMe disk is under $300.
 If you can perform the task on a single machine, then perhaps you should.
 To our knowledge, nobody has yet compared this software in this way and published results too.
+Some solutions are not run on smaller machines.
+You can request a run for your solution, but there is no guarantee when the run will take place.

 Because we have been asked many times to do so, the first task and initial motivation for this page, was to update the benchmark designed and run by Matt Dowle (creator of data.table) in 2014 here.
 The methodology and reproducible code can be obtained there.
 Exact code of this report and benchmark script can be found at h2oai/db-benchmark created by Jan Gorecki funded by H2O.ai.
 H2O.ai stopped supporting the benchmark in 2021.
 In 2023, DuckDB Labs decided to start maintaining the benchmark, and code can be found at duckdblabs/db-benchmark.